 Information about you and your computer may be collected by using “cookies.”
 Cookies are small data files stored on the hard drive of your computer or mobile device by a website.

 We use third-party cookies which are provided by external parties.
-These third-party cookies are used by us to track unique visitors across our Sites, and by external parties to track views for videos or other media.
+These third-party cookies are used by us for analytics and by third-party advertising providers for advertising and analytics purposes, including to track unique visitors across our Sites.

 Cookies we use

 Our Sites use the following types of cookies for the purposes set out below: